Chandni Chowk Delhi Entry Fee

 Do you need more reasons to visit Chandni Chowk?
 Well, if not, lets see how you can reach the place…

 How to reach Chandni Chowk:

-- Metro: Chandni Chowk market is situated pretty close by to the Chandni Chowk Metro Station.
+- Metro: Chandni Chowk market is situated pretty close by to the Chandni Chowk Metro Station on the Yellow line.
 If you want to go any deeper into the market after getting down from the metro station, walk down or take an electric rickshaw or a cycle rickshaw.